 “We also address any accessibility issues that may come up to ensure that students are included in all aspects of university life.”

-ELS appointments are currently offered online, but will open for face-to-face sessions at RMIT’s City and Bundoora campuses in line with ongoing government advice.
-To book an appointment with an ELS advisor, students can call directly on +61 3 9925 5000, or use the online booking system.
+ELS remote appointments are offered over the phone and online, but you can also book a face-to-face sessions which will be held at RMIT’s Melbourne City campus.
+To book an appointment with an ELS advisor, call directly on +61 3 9925 5000, or use the online booking system

 Parents and carers are welcome to join ELS appointments if students feel a little nervous on their own.